Untangling Brownness and Body Hair

-The film’s highlights subtleties and tensions important to discuss within the realm of body politics and activism; how despite being strong and self-assured in the face of unequal power structures, the navigating of these pressures in a mundane, everyday terrain can be complicated and exhausting.
+The film’s highlights important subtleties and tensions within the realm of body politics and activism; how despite being strong and self-assured in the face of unequal power structures, the navigating of these pressures in a mundane, everyday terrain can be complicated and exhausting.
 How defiance must often be paired with defence.
 How surviving in an oppressive system can sometimes mean being part of its sustainment.
 How identities continually seek to define you, even as you transcend them.

 To see more of Aisha's work, visit her website: www.aishamirza.net